What It's Really Like Living in Namibia: A Windhoek Local's Honest Take

 Q: What's Windhoek actually like as a city?

 It's small.
 460,000 people.
 It feels more like a large town than a capital city.
-There are maybe ten good restaurants, three decent bars, one proper shopping mall (Maerua Mall), and a German bakery that I'm convinced is the real reason half the European expats stay.
+There are maybe ten good restaurants, three decent bars, one proper shopping mall (Maerua Mall), and a German bakery that keeps half the European expats from ever leaving.

-The Alte Feste (Old Fortress) and the Independence Memorial Museum are worth an hour if you're interested in Namibia's colonial and independence history.
+The Alte Feste (Old Fortress) and the Independence Memorial Museum are worth an hour if Namibia's colonial and independence history interests you.

 Q: What's one place tourists always skip that they shouldn't?

 Damaraland.
-Everyone drives through it on the way to Etosha without stopping, and they're missing one of the most remarkable landscapes in the country.
-The Brandberg Mountain (Namibia's highest peak, 2,573 m) has ancient San rock paintings, including the famous "White Lady" figure.
+Everyone drives through it on the way to Etosha without stopping, and misses one of the most remarkable landscapes in the country.
+The Brandberg Mountain (Namibia's highest peak, 2,573 m) holds ancient San rock paintings, including the famous "White Lady" figure.
 The desert-adapted elephants near Twyfelfontein wander through dry riverbeds in family groups.
-And the Twyfelfontein rock engravings themselves are a UNESCO World Heritage Site — over 2,500 petroglyphs carved 2,000-6,000 years ago.
+And the Twyfelfontein rock engravings themselves are a UNESCO World Heritage Site — over 2,500 petroglyphs carved 2,000–6,000 years ago.

 Stay at one of the community conservancy lodges.
 The conservancy model has been extraordinary for both wildlife conservation and local communities.
 Wildlife populations in Namibia have recovered dramatically because communities benefit directly from tourism.